tbng/codemcp/README.md

 ![Screenshot of Claude Desktop with codemcp](static/screenshot.png?raw=true)

+## Modifications
+- May 20, 2025: Added an `auto_commit` parameter to disable automatic git operations.
+The MCP agent now makes file changes without automatically adding and committing them to git.

 codemcp offers similar functionality to other AI coding software (Claude Code, Cursor, Cline, Aider), but it occupies a unique point in the design space: